intel/mlir-extensions/docs/rfcs/XeGPU.md

 ## Summary
 The XeGPU dialect provides an abstraction that closely models Xe instructions to support high-performance GEMM code generation.
+The XeGPU operations are designed to support tile based programming.
+The same set of operations work at multiple levels, including workgroup, subgroup, and work item.
+The workgroup level operation can be decomposed and unrolled to multipel XeGPU operations at subgroup level, which can be further decomposed to work item level.
-The matrix instructions at this level exactly match the hardware instructions’ semantics including the matrix sizes.
+Along the way, the tensor size is partitioned to smaller size, and the subgroup and work item level XeGPU operations exactly match the hardware instructions’ semantics including the matrix sizes.
 The lowering and optimizations built on top of the XeGPU dialect are target-specific.

 ## Proposal